 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Breast-feeding: It is not known whether etidronate is excreted in human milk.
+Breast-feeding: It is not known if etidronate passes into breast milk.
 It is not intended for use during breast-feeding.
 If you are a breast-feeding mother and are taking etidronate, it may affect your baby.
-Talk to you doctor about whether you should continue breast-feeding.
+Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between the etidronate (first 14 days) portion of etidronate - calcium and any of the following: